Your retirement dictionary

 An income that you can retire on.
 It can either be from personal retirement savings, employer retirement funds or from the government. (see Retirement).

-Pension fund
+pension fund

 A retirement savings vehicle that provides members with a pension.
 It is usually funded by employer contributions, employee contributions or both.
 When you retire, you can withdraw up to a third of your pension fund.

-Preservation fund
+preservation fund

-This is a retirement fund specifically designed to receive lump sum transfers from your employer's retirement fund if you change jobs or are retrenched.
+This is a retirement fund specifically designed to receive lump-sum transfers from your employer's retirement fund if you change jobs or are retrenched.
 In this way, your retirement capital can be preserved and keep growing until you retire.

-Provident fund
+provident fund

 Like a pension fund, a provident fund is also a retirement savings vehicle that provides members with an income in retirement.
 It is usually funded by employer contributions, employee contributions or both.
-When you retire, you can may take part of your benefit as a cash lump( in line with applicable laws) and with the balance you must buy an annuity From 1 March 2021, the payment of retirement benefits from pension and provident funds are treated the same
+When you retire, you can take part of your benefit as a cash lump (in line with applicable laws) and you must buy an annuity with the balance.
+Since 1 March 2021, the payment of retirement benefits from pension and provident funds have been treated the same.

-Retirement annuity (RA)
+retirement annuity (RA)

 This is an informal term used to describe people wedged between two financially dependent generations - they need to support their aging parents and their children.
 Not having enough saved for retirement makes this a common challenge in South Africa.

-TFSA (Tax free savings account)
+TFSA (Tax-free savings account)

 Log in